MusicDataset/md_homepage/content/musics/s/ScherzoNo.3inC-sharpMinorOp.39(2)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Scherzo No. 3 in C-sharp Minor Op.
+title: Scherzo No. 3 in C-sharp Minor Op.
 39 (2)
 description: This is the description for Scherzo No. 3 in C-sharp Minor Op.
 39 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]